Healthdirect Free Australian health advice you can count on.

 4. Make sure the tape is snug, without squeezing your skin.

-These are the waist circumference thresholds that indicate an increased risk of disease:
+These are the waist circumference numbers that can show you have an increased risk of disease:

 • children